 You can break a strong wine bottle by pounding a cork into it with your fist, but the cork must press directly against the liquid filling the bottle—there can be no air between the cork and liquid.
 Explain why the bottle breaks, and why it will not if there is air between the cork and liquid.

 11.5 Pascal’s Principle

-Suppose the master cylinder in a hydraulic system is at a greater height than the slave cylinder.
-Explain how this will affect the force produced at the slave cylinder.
+Suppose the pedal cylinder in a hydraulic system is at a greater height than the wheel cylinder.
+Explain how this will affect the force produced at the wheel cylinder.

 11.6 Gauge Pressure, Absolute Pressure, and Pressure Measurement